 - Provides adequate habitat for salmon and other wildlife.

 - Contributes to consistent stream flows throughout the year.

 - Buffers against high flood flows and low summer flows.

-- Helps to filter pollutants from the water supply.
+- Helps to filter pollutants.

 During 2015 alone, NSEA